Steve Jobs (film): Box office

 Steve Jobs grossed $17.8 million in the United States and Canada, and $16.7 million in other territories, for a worldwide total of $34.4 million, against a budget of $30 million.
 The film needed to gross an estimated $120 million in order to break-even.

 In its opening weekend in limited release, the film grossed $521,000 from four theaters, for a per theater average of $130,250, beating out Sicario ($67,000) for the best average theater gross of 2015.
 The film began its wide release on October 23, 2015, alongside The Last Witch Hunter, Paranormal Activity: The Ghost Dimension, Rock the Kasbah, and Jem and the Holograms.
 Over the weekend, the film was originally projected to gross $11–12 million from 2,491 theaters.
 However, after grossing just $2.5 million on its first day, it was revised to $7.4 million.
 It ended up grossing $7.1 million, finishing seventh at the box office.

 On November 10, 2015, just over two weeks after its wide release, the film was pulled from 2,072 theaters.
 Variety said the film suffered from fierce competition at the box office, possible public weariness with Jobs and the low profile of Fassbender in the title role, and that the underperformance at the box office could hurt the film's award chances.
-After his film was pulled from wide release in the U.S., Danny Boyle expressed disappointment at the box office performance of Steve Jobs, while suggesting that Universal expanded the film's release "too wide too soon" and that the studio's move was "arrogant".
+After his film was pulled from wide release in the United States, Danny Boyle expressed disappointment at the box office performance of Steve Jobs, while suggesting that Universal expanded the film's release "too wide too soon" and that the studio's move was "arrogant".